FAQs for Ordering Cookies tm

 Simply select the “donate cookies” option from the order card.
 Your local council makes a decision about what charity(ies) will be the recipient(s) of donated boxes of Girl Scout Cookies.
 When you donate, you help bring a smile to someone’s face while you support a girl’s cookie goals.

-Not if you keep the cookies.
-If you buy Girl Scout Cookies and keep them, you've purchased a product at a fair market value.
-For this reason, no part of the price of a package of Girl Scout Cookies used in this way is tax-deductible.
+If you buy Girl Scout Cookies and take the cookies home (to consume them), you've purchased a product at a fair market value.
+For this reason, Girl Scout Cookies used in this way are not tax-deductible.

 The local Girl Scout council partners with a charity(ies) to be the recipient(s) of donated boxes of Girl Scout Cookies.
 The selected charity is indicated on the Orders page, and you can find out more information by visiting the council’s website.
 The council’s name will be included on the order confirmation email.

 No. The local council works with girls to select the varieties that will be donated to the Girl Scout council charity of choice.

 All sales are final.
 You cannot cancel an order, and we do not offer refunds.